Eye splice: In double braided rope with high-performance fiber core

 For ropes with a core of high-performance fibers (such as aramid fibers or Dyneema or Vectran) only the core determines the strength.
 The cover can be used optionally in the eye splice, for example, to add UV protection (for aramid fibers, such as Kevlar).
 Dyneema is very UV resistant and the cover is not needed.
 For these ropes, one could make an eye splice in the single braided core and leave the cover unused.
 There are ropes with an extra double layer cover; this is basically the same splice as for double braided except that the inner cover first needs to be removed over the length of the splice.

 Splicing tools

-Depending on the type of splice and rope, there is a variety of tools available such as hollow fids, pulling needles and traditional splicing fids.
-Make sure to also have a marker, splicing tape, measuring tape and a knife or scissors at hand.
+Depending on the type of splice and rope, there is a variety of tools available, such as hollow fids, pulling needles and traditional splicing fids.
+A marker, splicing tape, measuring tape and a knife or scissors are often used in splicing.
 Often a hammer and winch are used as well for tougher splices.